peteroupc/peteroupc.github.io/graphics.md

 Other requirements:

-- **Screen resolution:** The game screen image has no more than 307,200 total pixels (for example, 640 &times; 480, or 640 pixels horizontally and 480 pixels vertically).[^11]
+- **Screen resolution:** The game screen image has no more than 307,200 total pixels (for example, 640 &times; 480, or 640 pixels horizontally and 480 pixels vertically).[^13]  Support for game screen resolutions larger than this limit, in addition to resolutions meeting the limit, is optional.
 - **Rendering in software:** The game should include a mode in which the graphics are _rendered in software_.
 This means that the rendering of graphics does not rely on a video card, a graphics accelerator chip, or the operating system’s graphics API (such as GDI, OpenGL, or Direct3D) with the sole exception of sending a finished game screen image to the player's display (such as through GDI’s `StretchDIBits` or copying to VGA's video memory).
 The game can optionally support hardware acceleration of graphics as well (and can even use such acceleration by default when the game detects its availability).
 - **Music:** Music is in Standard MIDI files (SMF) only.
-The General MIDI System level 1 should be followed for such files.[^12]
+The General MIDI System level 1 should be followed for such files.[^14]

 <a id=Classic_Graphics_in_Scope></a>

 ### Classic Graphics in Scope

-This specification for "classic graphics"[^13] in modern games largely reflects the graphics limitations of&mdash;
+This specification for "classic graphics"[^15] in modern games largely reflects the graphics limitations of&mdash;

 - consumer PCs (personal computers) released in the mid- to late 1990s,
 - home computers released before 1995,